karthikeyana/oojs/README.md

 Interface:

 The method name is the same, but when called on the new object, the method behaves differently.
 This way of redefining how an inherited method works is known as overriding.

+Polymorphism:

+  This ability to call the same method on different objects and have each of them respond in their own way is called polymorphism.

+ex:
+  A Programmer object inherited all of the methods of the parent Person object.
+This means that both objects provide a talk method, among others.
+Now imagine that somewhere in your code there's a variable called Bob , and it just so happens that you don't know if Bob is a Person object or a Programmer object.
+You can still call the talk method on the Bob object and the code will work.